VRGroupRWTH/VTKPlugin/readme.md

 This plugin is quite verbose as it aims to be a foundation for implementing & testing VTK functionality in UE.
 Check the Unreal Log for `[VtkPlugin]` to see what's happening (also valid for the blueprint functions).

-### ✔️ Remarks on Windows
+### ⚠️ Remarks on Windows

-Delay-loading (which would be better practice) is currently disabled for Windows and all VTK dlls are instantly loaded.
+- Delay-loading (which would be better practice) is currently disabled and all VTK dlls are instantly loaded.
-This prevents module reloading.
+  - This prevents module reloading.

 ### ⚠️ Remarks on Linux/Mac

-Delay-loading is enabled on Unix-based systems and thus also module reloading (theoretically).
-While this plugin compiles on Linux and Mac, not all features are currently supported compared to the Windows implementation because of missing RTTI support.

-**TL;DR:** See the [`VtkWrapper`](https://github.com/VRGroupRWTH/VTKPlugin/tree/VtkWrapper) branch for an example implementation with full cross-compatability.

-Contrary to Windows, Unreal Engine on Unix is by default compiled without [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) support (thoroughly discussed [here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/22)).
+- No full cross-compatibility as VTK employs [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) which is by default not supported on Unreal Editor compiled for Unix ([also discussed here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/22))

-~~**Solution A:** Recompile Unreal Engine with RTTI support~~
+  - ~~**Solution A:** Recompile Unreal Engine with RTTI support~~ -Not advised, will clash with other Plugins
-This drastically limitates portability as any other Unix-based system needs a custom UE installation to develop using this plugin.
-Also, according to some posts ([1](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083), [2](https://forums.unrealengine.com/t/busertti-true-makes-an-unreal-project-fail-to-load/407837)) the XMPP Plugin currently prevents this approach.

-**Solution B:** Enable RTTI per Module
+  - **Solution B:** Add Wrapper module with RTTI enabled ([suggested here](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/13))
-It is possible to enable RTTI just in a single module (Setting `bUseRTTI=true` in the `*.Build.cs` file) and compile only that with RTTI support.
+    - Adding a `bUseRTTI=true` in a `*.Build.cs` file enabled RTTI only for that module
-But this needs extra care as RTTI-enabled modules will clash with many Unreal constructs (e.g., `UBlueprintFunctionLibrary`).
-To circumvent that, constructing a seperate RTTI-enabled [Wrapper module is suggested](https://forums.unrealengine.com/t/rtti-failed-compiling-when-enabled-for-4-23-linux/455083/13) like the `OpenExrWrapper` module in `Engine/Plugins/Media/ImgMedia`.
+    - Also see Unreals `OpenExrWrapper` module
+    - Use PImpl pattern to handle all VTK code in `.cpp` files and only expose UE safe headers
-The `VtkWrapper` branch shows such an example.
+    - See `VtkWrapper` branch

 ## Installation